 Not always.
 Basic business information is enough to start planning, but photos, service details, trust signals, and access details are needed before final build or launch.

 Yes.
-A website project, SEO project, ads setup, and audit do not follow the exact same workflow.
+A website project, SEO project, ads setup, and review do not follow the exact same workflow.
 The steps are adjusted based on scope.

 The business provides accurate service details, photos, licenses, service areas, and business information.
 StartWebTop can help organize and rewrite content for the website structure.